Sujangauchan/analytics-engineer-bootcamp/README.md

 Modeled data using fact and dimension tables.
 Applied dimensional modeling principles based on Kimball and Data Vault.
 Transformed raw data from a staging layer into the warehouse and analytics-ready tables.
+Whole process was based on the analytics engineering bootcamp available in udemy.

 Covered core concepts: